-Moreover, fig.10 shows the change of the parameter m.
-From these figs., we can easily see that the convergence to the equilibrium position in proposed method is faster than conventional one.
-Furthermore, the spline function with m = 0 (staircase function) is likely to be selected when the control input stays flat, and the function with m = 1 (piecewise linear function) is selected when the control input changes rapidly.
+Fig.16 shows the change of the parameter m.
+From this fig., the spline function with m = 0 (staircase function) is likely to be selected when the control input stays flat, and the function with m = 1 (piecewise linear function) is selected when the control input changes rapidly.
 The function with m = 2 (piecewise quadratic function) is also likely to be selected when the control input changes smoothly.